microsoft/fit-on-fhir/src/README.md

 The Publish Data function is triggered by new messages added to the users queue in storage (by the Sync Event function described above), and does the following:

-* Dequeues the message (TODO: Verify that it does this)
+* Dequeues the message
 * Reads the user ID from the message
-* Retrieves the user's refresh token from key vault and uses it to pull the user's data from the Google Fit API
+* Retrieves the user's refresh token from key vault
+* Retrieves new access token with refresh token
+* Pulls the user's data from the Google Fit API with the access token
 * Transforms data to be compatible with IoT connector
 * Pushes the data to the IoT connector for FHIR server
-* Updates the user's refresh token and stores the new token in key vault
+* Updates the user's refresh token and stores the new token in key vault (incomplete)

+## E2E Tests

+* Deploy ephemeral infrastructure
+* Deploy durable infrastructure
+* Copy e2e test google account refresh token from durable key vault to ephemeral key vault
+* Get new access token with refresh token
+* Create Google Fitness datasource for e2e test account
+* Insert dataset for 25 days ago into datasource
+* --- incomplete below this line ---
+* Wait for sync/publish (should migrate last month)
+* Validate data in FHIR
+* Insert dataset for now
+* Wait for sync/publish (should migrate recent interval)
+* Validate data in FHIR
+* Delete datasource on e2e test account (complete)
+* Tear down infrastructure (complete)